Strategy Tips

 Use Undo as a Learning Tool

-• Undo after a stock deal to compare whether another tableau move was available.
+• Undo after a stock deal when you suspect a better tableau move existed.

-• Undo mixed-suit moves that did not reveal information.
+• Undo a risky mixed-suit move if it did not buy information.

 Play Next